Skip to main content

 We use these AI Clusters as the basis for the benchmarking.
 Once you're assigned a cluster of similar businesses to your own, we determine the different quartiles for each period of each of the metrics in the Growth Engine, allowing you to see how well you're doing compared to similar businesses.
 By understanding how well you're performing compared to other, similar organisations, you're then able to determine whether or not your performance is above, below, or just about where it should be.
 For example, you may be experiencing revenue growth of 3% consistently, which on its own is a positive result.
 However, you might find that your growth is in the lower quartile of your cluster, so it may become an area of focus.

 There is also value in understanding how you compare to companies within your region or sector.
 We know that many businesses provide services or products that fit a particular niche or a more specialist level of quality, so you may feel that a direct comparison is not as applicable.
 But there may still be insightful information you can glean.
-For example, a wholesaler of a unique coffee blend could find great value from understanding what the wider sector is experiencing.
-Not only that, but then being able to analysis their specific regions trends could help in an organisation determining whether they're adequately achieving their targets.
+For example, a wholesaler of a unique coffee blend could find great value in understanding what the wider sector is experiencing.
+Not only that but then being able to analyse their specific region's trends could help an organisation determine whether they're adequately achieving their targets.

 Did this answer your question?